 Sign 1: You're Spending More Time on Marketing Than Running Your Business

-If the founder or senior leadership is personally managing social media, writing blog posts, and coordinating campaigns—that's time not spent on product, client relationships, or strategic growth.
+If the founder or senior leadership is personally managing social media, writing blog posts, and coordinating campaigns, that's time not spent on product, client relationships, or strategic growth.

-The hack: Track your time for one week.
+Track your time for one week.
 Write down every minute spent on marketing tasks.
 Then calculate the opportunity cost.
 The number will make the decision obvious.

 Sign 2: Your Marketing Is Inconsistent

 You post on social media when you remember.
 The blog gets updated sporadically.
 Email campaigns go out when someone has time.
-Inconsistency kills momentum—and in 2026, every platform's algorithm rewards consistency above almost everything else.
+Inconsistency kills momentum, and in 2026, every platform's algorithm rewards consistency above almost everything else.

 Sign 3: You Know What to Do But Can't Execute